hongzhu6129/MorphyCloud/README.md

 Public repository of MorphyCloud project.
 It contains the following files and folders:

+-- annotations : a folder that contains Java code that defines the metadata used to annotate the Java code for specifying test systems.

 -- MorphyAgent.jar : executable jar file of the test service agent to run on a server

 -- MorphyCloud.jar : executable jar file for running on workstation to invoke MorphyAgent through commands